Tim Albin

-Tim Albin (born September 13, 1965) is an American college football coach and former player who is the head football coach at Charlotte.
+Tim Albin (born September 13, 1965) is an American college football coach and former player who is the head football coach at the University of North Carolina at Charlotte.
 He previously served as the head football coach at Ohio University from 2021 to 2024, where he led them to a MAC championship title in 2024.
 Albin served as the head football coach at his alma mater, Northwestern Oklahoma State from 1997 through 1999.
 He led the 1999 Northwestern Oklahoma State Rangers football team to an undefeated 13–0 record, with the season culminating in a NAIA National Championship.

 In 2009, he was inducted to the Northwestern Oklahoma State Athletic Hall of Fame for his contributions in the sport of football.

 Playing career

 Albin played wide receiver for Northwestern Oklahoma State from 1985 through 1988, while completing his degree in business administration.
 He earned first-team All-Oklahoma Intercollegiate Conference honors, and was also the first player in the school history to be named All-District IX three times.
 Albin compiled 109 receptions for 1,811 yards in his career.